kaitlynzahn/week-7-group/overview.md

 3. Student selects assignment they want to submit
 - class to check if selected
 - database of permissions for user types
+- file storage

 4. Student can upload files
 - file storage
 - frontend
+- server config
+- web server
 - database of permissions for user types

 5. Student can upload comment with file submission
-- file storage
+- file storage for saving comment
 - frontend with textbox
-- database of permissions for user types
+- database linking comment to submission

 6. Student can submit/resubmit uploaded files
 - file storage
 - frontend with textbox
+- web server
+- server config
 - database of permissions for user types
 - class to timestamp
 - class to check if assignment has been submitted